-The belly button piercing process involves inserting a ring into the skin around the belly button.
-With this in mind, it’s normal for the area to bleed as it’s being pierced by a needle.
+The belly piercing process involves inserting a needle directly through the skin.
+With this in mind, it’s completely normal for the area to bleed during and immediately after the procedure.

 There will be some bleeding after the procedure and this may continue for up to a few weeks in some cases.
 It’s nothing to worry about as it can take a while for the area to heal.
-However, if you notice excessive bleeding, you should contact your piercer for their advice.
+However, if you notice excessive bleeding, you should contact your piercer or a doctor for further advice.

 Why Is It Bleeding?

 The area bleeds following the procedure as your skin has been pierced by a needle.
 This is not a reason to worry and is completely normal.
 The piercing process is over within a couple of minutes but the healing process takes a lot longer.

 You should only start to worry if the wound starts bleeding excessively or if you find a lot of dried blood around the area weeks after the procedure had been completed.
 Bleeding that begins days or weeks after the piercing was performed usually indicates that an infection is present.